AshyBoxy/oogacraft-packwiz/README.md

     - a lot of elytra trims
         - i feel like this is a logic error in one of the mods

+- missing recipes
+    - spectrum has a few missing titration barrel recipes

 - bad paths in resourcepacks:
     - item alchemy references some .java files
     - simplehats has a space in one of its filenames